Context:

 Board game & handbook for professionals

-Alongside the game, a manual will equip trainers and youth workers with guidance on gamification in education, including practical exercises, to make EU topics more accessible and engaging for young people.
+Alongside the game, the “Learn by Play” handbook equips trainers and youth workers with guidance on gamification in education, including practical exercises and how to link them to the board game, to make EU topics more accessible and engaging for young people.

 Workshops